What is Wrong with Continual Learning in Medical Image Segmentation?: Related work

 \textbf{Network growing} strategies prevent the loss of model capacity by continuously adding new trainable parameters.
 Some maintain a single network, to which additional layers or neurons are added as new tasks appear \cite{2015terekhov, wang2017growing}.
 This is especially successful when complemented by rehearsal training \cite{yoon2018lifelong,draelos2017neurogenesis}.
 Others train a separate model per task and combine these by merging the parameter values \cite{2017jafari, misra2016cross} or learning connections between the models \cite{rusu2016progressive}.
 Alternatively, one model state is chosen during inference \cite{aljundi2017expert}.
-The main disadvantages of network-growing approaches is that the space requirements grow linearly with the number of tasks, and network architectures much be continuously adapted.
+The main disadvantages of network-growing approaches are that the space requirements grow linearly with the number of tasks, and network architectures must be continuously adapted.

-\textbf{Regularization} approaches calculate an importance value for each parameter after training a model with data for domain $D_i$, and penalize the divergence from those parameters, weighted by the importance, when training with data of domains $D_j:j>i$.
-Methods differ mainly on the importance metric \cite{aljundi2018memory, kirkpatrick2017overcoming, 2017zenke}.
+\textbf{Regularization} approaches calculate an importance value for each parameter after training a model with data for domain $\mathcal{D}_i$, and penalize the divergence from those parameters, weighted by the importance, when training with data of domains $\mathcal{D}_j:j>i$.
+Methods differ mainly on how they assess the importance \cite{aljundi2018memory, kirkpatrick2017overcoming, 2017zenke}.

 \textbf{Bayesian} methods have also been developed to reduce catastrophic forgetting in Bayesian Neural Networks \cite{ebrahimi2019uncertainty, nguyen2017variational, swaroop2019improving}.
 The disadvantage is that training networks in a Bayesian manner comprises a considerable time overhead.